 Repsol is a global and diverse company, with engaged and enterprising talent that works as a team and is able to make an exceptional contribution in the unusual circumstances we are currently witnessing.
+In 2020, marked by the COVID-19 context Repsol's main priorities have been to manage the crisis caused by the health situation and the accompaniment of the Company's Resilience Plan in the management of workforce and personnel costs, while continuing to respond rapidly to the new challenges relating to talent management and ensuring organizational agility.

-1. All data, unless otherwise specified, refers to employees at the companies in which Repsol establishes policies and guidelines relating to people management.
+All data, unless otherwise specified, refers to employees at the companies in which Repsol establishes policies and guidelines relating to people management.
 Societat Catalana de Petrolis SA (formerly known as Petrocat) is excluded as a managed company.